toychicken/lrg.io/content/software/failing-to-make-a-web-component.md

   - /images/web-component-failure.svg
 category:
 style: layout-vintage experiments
+cover:
+  alt: "Illustration of someone violently destroying a desktop computer with some kind of bat.
+It probably deserved it."
 ---
 I think I should know about Web Components&trade; I have no idea how this is going to work, but I have used Vue & React components in the past.
 I personally feel like Web Components should be the way forward, but my lazy self has not spent any serious time trying to get to grips with them